naibaf-1/GNOME-Wallpaper-Collection/README.md

 ### For the auto-switching wallpapers

 ###### Wallpaper Contributor
-  - **Fabian Roland** contributed:
+  - **naibaf-1** contributed:
+      - "Jesus is alive!"
       - "Flight"
-      - "Cross at Oberbuchfeld"
       - "Windham Pool"
+  - **vinceluice** contributed:
+      - "MacTahoe Background"

 ###### Image Contributors
 *(There are currently no Image contributors)*

 ## Disclaimer
-I created this project, because I like those time-shifted wallpapers.
+I created this project, because I like time-shifted wallpapers.
 I know this feature from MacOS and I want to bring it to GNOME too.
 But that's not all: I think it's important to spend more time enjoying the beauty of our earth and not just the computer games and so on.
 I think a lot of people are spending a lot of time at there PC.
 I hope I got your interest and I want to appeal to you: **Go out and enjoy the beauty of the earth around your stay!**

-If you want share these experience either by contributing your own time-shifted wallpaper or by adding a wallpaper to my other repository.
+If you want, share these experience either by contributing your own wallpaper to this repository.
 But please take care of the **Copyright** of the images.